Operating Lease

 Key Elements of an Operating Lease

-**No Ownership Transfer:** The title remains with the lessor. **Short Term:** The lease period is usually significantly less than the economic life of the asset. **OpEx Treatment:** Payments are fully tax-deductible operating expenses. **Return of Asset:** At the end of the term, the asset goes back to the lessor; there is usually no bargain purchase option. **Obsolescence Risk:** The risk that the asset becomes outdated stays with the lessor, not the lessee.
+No Ownership Transfer: The legal title of the asset remains with the lessor at all times.
+Short Term: The lease duration is significantly shorter than the total economic life of the asset.
+OpEx Treatment: Lease payments are treated as fully tax-deductible operating expenses in the year they are paid.
+Return of Asset: The asset is returned to the lessor at the end of the term, with no automatic path to ownership.
+Obsolescence Risk: The financial risk that the asset becomes outdated or loses value remains with the lessor.

 Real-World Example: Airline Fleet